top of page

 Key Findings from AREDS1 and AREDS2

-Why Diet May Be Better Than Pills
+AREDS Supplements vs. Whole Foods: Why Diet May Be Better

 The Big Takeaway